Oluwatosin1620/LITA-Project-Assignment-2/README.md

 order by Total_Cancel desc
 ~~~

-8. Find the total number of active and canceled subscriptions:
+8. Find the total number of active and cancelled subscriptions:

 ~~~ SQL
 select case when canceled = 0 then 'Active_Sub'